 The device, consisting of actuator with actuator controls and integral fail safe unit has an internal actuator monitoring.
-The internal actuator monitoring is automatically executed by operating the actuator and consequently the valve from the end position in standard operation.1) Internal actuator monitoring identifies most of the safety-related actuator components of the safe fail unit.
+The internal actuator monitoring is automatically executed by operating the actuator and consequently the valve from the end position opposite the safety end position (i.e. for fail safe CLOSE from end position OPEN) in standard operation.1) Internal actuator monitoring identifies most of the safety-related actuator components of the safe fail unit.
 If a fault occurred, the fault would be signalled via the output contact of the FS module (FS ready NO and FS failure NC outputs).

-To ensure the exemplary safety figures of the Safe ESD safety function, in particular PFD, specified in the <Safety-related figures> chapter, the device has to be controlled at least once per month via the actuator controls and additionally the output contact assessment of the fail safe module (FS ready NO and FS failure NC outputs).
+To ensure the safety figures of the Safe ESD safety function, in particular PFD, specified in the <Safety-related figures> chapter, the device has to be controlled at least once per month via the actuator controls and additionally the output contact assessment of the fail safe module (FS ready NOandFS failure NCoutputs).
 The safety PLC must monitor if the end position switch signals in the expected order "end position -> no end position -> end position".
-If it cannot be ensured that the device is controlled by the actuator controls at least once per month, a <Partial Valve Stroke Test (PVST)> has to be performed instead.
+If it cannot be ensured that the device is operated from the respective end position by the actuator controls at least once per month, a suitable <Partial Valve Stroke Test (PVST)> has to be performed instead.